dotnet/docs-aspire/docs/messaging/rabbitmq-client-component.md

     static settings => settings.HealthChecks = false);
 ```

-You can also setup the [IConnectionFactory](https://rabbitmq.github.io/rabbitmq-dotnet-client/api/RabbitMQ.Client.IConnectionFactory.html) using the `Action<IConnectionFactory> configureConnectionFactory` delegate parameter of the `AddRabbitMQ` method.
+You can also set up the [IConnectionFactory](https://rabbitmq.github.io/rabbitmq-dotnet-client/api/RabbitMQ.Client.IConnectionFactory.html) using the `Action<IConnectionFactory> configureConnectionFactory` delegate parameter of the `AddRabbitMQ` method.
 For example to set the client provided name for connections:

 ```csharp
 builder.AddRabbitMQ(